shengminp/TinyThinker/README.md

 conda env create -f environment.yml
 ```

-After the overall installation, make sure the directory of the project is as follows:
+After installation, your project directory structure should look like this:

     .
     ├── datasets